 So why isn’t all water this colour?
-It’s very rare that you’ll encounter completely pure water in your everyday life.
-Different impurities such as salts, minerals and plant matter changes the colour of the water we see.
+Basically, it is very rare that you’ll encounter completely pure water in your everyday life.
+Different impurities, such as salts, minerals and plant matter, change the colour of the liquid we see.
 But what about the “pure” bottled water?
-Bottled water still contains small amounts of impurities too, and for good reason.
-Despite being made mostly of water ourselves, drinking pure water can kill you.
+Well, it still contains small amounts of impurities too, and for a good reason.
+Despite being made mostly of it ourselves, drinking pure water can kill you.
 Pure water can cause what is known as “water poisoning”, where cells absorb too much water, and can burst.
 In extreme cases this can cause brain damage, a coma and even death.
 Water is just another example of the secrets our great planet contains if we choose to look closely enough.

 Want to learn more cool science?
 Check out some related articles: